Policy: Socially responsible investment

 - To this end the University has developed a Socially Responsible Investment policy to provide guidance on what assets should be held in its investment portfolios.
 While the University has a fiduciary responsibility to maximise returns under its control, to diversify risk and to ensure the funds are efficiently managed, this policy also incorporates the need to assess and consider any social harm or benefit that might arise through these investment activities.

 - In making investment decisions, the University will aim to:

 - avoid investment opportunities considered to be likely to cause substantial social injury

 - positively promote investment in securities, companies, trusts and other entities that support socially beneficial outcomes

 - achieve a significant reduction in the overall carbon intensity of the investment portfolio relative to industry benchmarks

-- It is acknowledged that many large companies have diverse activities and that assessing a company’s involvement in either ‘avoid’ or ‘promote’ activities requires some judgement of the degree of involvement.
+- It is acknowledged that many large companies have diverse activities and that assessing a company’s involvement in either ‘avoid’ or ‘promote’ activities requires the exercise of some professional analysis and judgement.

 Compliance and reporting

 - Finance Committee will monitor investments held in the University investment portfolio through reports provided by the Investment Office.